aduranb/MachineLearning/README.md

 # MachineLearning_Digit_Recognition
-A machine learning playaround

-A good Machine Learning programme for beginners.
-It illustrates image recognition by learning from a set of draw digits.
+Python script that leverages Machine Learning to illustrate image recognition by learning from a set of draw digits (supervised learning).
 The programme is able to determine how probable a digit is to be 0,1,...,9 according to its own sample, stored on a .txt file (no SQL).

 Windows-designed Python programme using the following set of libraries: numpy